H\"older continuity and dimensions of fractal Fourier series: Applications

 As an application of Theorem \ref{thm:main-generalized} we show in the following corollary that the same H\"older exponent, $1/2$, holds for a class of generalized Riemann functions defined by

 where the coefficients $f(n)$ are bounded, but otherwise arbitrary.

-\begin{Cor} Let $f:\N\to\C$ be an arbitrary bounded arithmetic function function.
+\begin{Cor} Let $f:\N\to\C$ be an arbitrary bounded arithmetic function.
 Then we have: \begin{itemize} \item[(i)] The function $R(f;t)$ is H\"older continuous with exponent $1/2$, and the same holds for the real-valued functions $|R(f;t)|$, $\Re R(f;t)$, and $\Im R(f;t)$. \item[(ii)] The upper box-counting dimensions of the graphs of the functions $|R(f;t)|$, $\Re R(f;t)$, and $\Im R(f;t)$ over the interval $[0,1]$ are bounded by $\le 3/2$. \end{itemize} \end{Cor}

-\begin{proof} Note that the series $R(f;t)$ defined in \eqref{eq:Rf-def} is exactly the series $F_{k,p}(f;t)$ of Theorem \ref{thm:main-generalized} when $p=k=2$.
-Moreover, by our assumption that the function $f$ is bounded, we have
+\begin{proof} As in the proof of Corollary \ref{cor:weierstrass}, we may assume without loss of generality that $f:\N\to\C$ is bounded by $1$.
+Note that the series $R(f;t)$ defined in \eqref{eq:Rf-def} is exactly the series $\Fkp(f;t)$ of Theorem \ref{thm:main-generalized} when $p=k=2$.
+Moreover, by our assumption that $|f|\le 1$ we have

-Thus the assumption \eqref{eq:Sk-bound} of Theorem \ref{thm:main-generalized} holds with $\alpha=1$, and this value of $\alpha$ also satisfies the bound \eqref{eq:alpha-bound} with $k=p=2$.
+Thus the assumption \eqref{eq:Sk-bound} of Theorem \ref{thm:main-generalized} holds with constants $C=1$ and $\alpha=1$.
+Moreover, the inequality \eqref{eq:alpha-bound} is satisfied when $\alpha=1$ and $k=p=2$.
 The theorem therefore implies that $R(f;t)$ is H\"older continuous with exponent $(p-\alpha)/k=(2-1)/2=1/2$.
 This proves part (i) of the corollary.
-The assertions of part (ii) follow in view of Proposition \ref{prop:dimdist}. \end{proof}
+The assertions of part (ii) follow from Corollary \ref{cor:main-generalized}. \end{proof}